Work and Asthma

 One highlight: Exposure to fine particles, sulfur dioxide, and acid aerosols has been linked to an increase in respiratory symptoms and reduced lung capacity.

-Epidemiology is the study of the occurrence of disease in people, and applying that information from the study to the control of health problems.
+Epidemiology is the study of the occurrence of disease in people, and the use of that information to control health problems.

 Controlling Asthma Triggers at Work